Jonathan2251/lbd/source/install.rst

 Please download LLVM latest release version 3.9 (llvm, clang) from the "LLVM Download Page" [#llvm-download]_.
-Then extract them using ``tar -xvf {llvm-3.9.0.src.tar.xz, cfe-3.9.0.src.tar.xz}``, and change the llvm source code root directory into src.
+Then extract them using ``tar -xvf {llvm-3.9.0.src.tar.xz, cfe-3.9.0.src.tar.xz}``, and change the llvm source code root directory into llvm.
-After that, move the clang source code to src/tools/clang as shown as follows.
+After that, move the clang source code to llvm/tools/clang as shown as follows.
 The compiler-rt should not installed in iMac OS X 10.9 and Xcode 5.x.
 If you did as clang installation web document, it will has compiler error.